-Project partners will work on developing action plans to help reduce community vulnerability to coastal hazards.
-Three communities that are ready to work on this process were identified using an application process: the City of Dover, the City of Portsmouth and the Seabrook-Hamptons Estuary Alliance, a collaboration of the three communities of Seabrook, Hampton Falls and Hampton.
-Throughout the Action Plan development, communities will test and give feedback about the NH Coastal Viewer.
+Project partners worked with communities on climate adaptation planning.
+Three communities were identified using an application process: the City of Dover, the City of Portsmouth and the Seabrook-Hamptons Estuary Alliance, a collaboration of the three communities of Seabrook, Hampton Falls and Hampton.

 - Request for Qualifications that was used to select the communities